noironetworks/cko/README.md

 This will trigger the workflow on the workload cluster once Argo CD syncs, such that the installed CNI will be managed by the Control Cluster.

 #### 4.1.3 Greenfield Clusters
-Pre-requisite: The network admin has on-boarded the fabric by creating a FabricInfra CR.
+Pre-requisite: The network admin has on-boarded the fabric by creating a [FabricInfra CR](#4111-fabric-identity).
+In addition, depending on the CNI that is intended to be deployed, additional FabricInfra configuration may be required as indicated in the section [Fabric Resources for Greenfield Clusters](#4113-fabric-resources-for-greenfield-clusters).

-Unlike in the brownfield case, this workflow starts in the Control Cluster.

-The user creates a simple ClusterProfile with CNI choice.
+The user then creates a simple ClusterProfile and specifies the CNI.

 For ACI-CNI:
 ```bash